Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   >
   > This feature supports Tizen 5.0 and Higher for Mobile and Wearable.

+- Updating and retrieving abilities

+  You can [update the abilities](#updating-and-retrieving-abilities) on the server side, and then retrieve the abilities on the client side.

+  The media controller server provides current abilities about the registered application.

+  Only When the server support abilities, the media controller clients can send command to server.

+  > **Note**
+  >
+  > This feature supports Tizen 5.5 and Higher for Mobile and Wearable.

 ## Prerequisites

 To enable your application to use the media controller functionality: